steadybit/docs-public/content/experiments/2-run.md

 1. Experimenting is currently enabled.
 2. There is no other experiment running.
-3. The blast radius resolves to one ore more targets.
+3. The blast radius resolves to one or more targets.

 If one of the condition is not met, you'll get an error message, but the execution is not recorded.